IBM/aspera-cli/README.md

 ### Invalid Filename Characters

+Some commands of `ascli` may create files or folders based on input that may contain invalid characters for the local file system.
 The option `invalid_characters` allows specifying a replacement character for a list of characters that are invalid in filenames on the local file system and replaces them with the specified character.

 The first character specifies the replacement character, and the following characters are the invalid ones.
 This is used when a folder or file is created from a value that potentially contains invalid characters.
 For example, using the option `package_folder`.
 The default value is `_<>:"/\|?*`, corresponding to replacement character `_` and characters not allowed on Windows.

+> **Note:** This option is different from the `replace_illegal_chars` parameter in `aspera.conf`, which applies to transfers only.

 ### Temporary files